altair823/ImageCompressor2/README.md

 # Image Compressor 2

-A rust GUI program for compressing images.
+A rust GUI image compressing program.

 ## Features
 - Compress images in a specific directory to jpg format.